Ctrl+Alt+Del (webcomic): Collections

 These books feature comics found online, along with commentary and bonus material exclusive to the book.
 On October 14, 2008, Blind Ferret Entertainment announced that it would be re-publishing the Ctrl+Alt+Del collections for sale in stores.

 Analog and D+Pad

-Analog and D+Pad is a comic book created in 2007 written by Tim Buckley with art by Zack Finfrock.
+Analog and D+Pad is a webcomic created in 2007 written by Tim Buckley with art by Zack Finfrock.
 It is based on Ctrl+Alt+Del but is set in a parallel universe where Ctrl+Alt+Del main characters Ethan and Lucas are the superheroes Analog and D+Pad.
 Currently two issues have been published, the second in April 2008.
+It is ongoing on Buckley's website.

 Other publishing

 Ctrl+Alt+Del is a featured comic on Game Revolution.
 Twelve issues of the City of Heroes comic book featured a comic strip by Ctrl+Alt+Del creator Tim Buckley, called Underwear on the Outside.
 EQuinox, the official EverQuest 2 magazine, includes Ctrl+Alt+Del comic strips.
 In 2007, Ctrl+Alt+Del partnered with 2K Games/Firaxis Games to produce a series of comics for Sid Meier's Civilization Daydreams.